-As previously reported, we are implementing a new enterprise resource planning system on a world-wide basis.
+We assess our internal controls and systems on an ongoing basis, and from time-to-time, we update and make modifications to our global enterprise resource planning system.
 We have implemented several significant enterprise resource planning modules and expect to implement additional enterprise resource planning modules in the future.
 In addition, we have implemented new shop floor management systems in certain of our factories and integrated the acquired operations of Amkor Technology Malaysia Sdn.
 Bhd. into our overall internal control over financial reporting.
-In December 2015, we acquired the operations of J-Devices, and we are integrating those operations into our overall internal control over financial reporting.
-In addition, we are implementing an enterprise resource planning system at J-Devices.
-The implementation of these systems and the integration of the acquired operations represents changes in our internal control over financial reporting.
+In December 2015, we acquired the operations of J-Devices, and we integrated those operations into our overall internal control over financial reporting.
 Although we continue to monitor and assess our internal controls for these systems and operations, there is a risk that deficiencies may occur that could constitute significant deficiencies or, in the aggregate, a material weakness.